-Dr. Woody Myers is the 2020 Democratic candidate for Governor of Indiana.
+Dr. Woody Myers is the 2020 candidate for Governor of Indiana.
 A third-generation Hoosier, he is also a physician, former Indiana State Health Commissioner, business owner, husband, father, and grandfather.

 An Indianapolis native, Woody is a proud product of Indianapolis public schools and a graduate of Shortridge High School.
 He completed his undergraduate studies at Stanford University and went on to earn his medical degree from Harvard University at age 23 and a Master of Business Administration from Stanford University.

 Throughout his remarkable career, Woody addressed important problems with every organization he has led, generating real results and leaving each of them stronger and ready for the challenges ahead.

 Early in his medical career he worked as an emergency room physician and teacher at the Indiana University School of Medicine.
 As a young doctor, he saw first-hand the impact that disparity of income has on health outcomes.
 Patients with the best health insurance often received the best health care, while others did not and has spent his career fighting to change it.

 At the age of 30, Woody was the youngest to serve as Indiana State Health Commissioner and held his appointment under both Democratic (Evan Bayh) and Republican (Bob Orr) administrations.
 As Health Commissioner, Woody effectively led over 2,800 employees, oversaw five state institutions and worked every day to improve maternal and child health, chronic disease control, childhood immunization, and preventive health care services.
 During his tenure, Woody helped make Indiana a leader in AIDS education and gained national recognition when he fought to keep Ryan White – a teenager with AIDS – in school when his school district banned him following his diagnosis.